SasmitC/ROS_Udacity_NanoDegree/Project1_Build_My_World/Readme.md

 ### Requirements
 1. Linux OS or a Virtual Machine on Windows/Mac platform, for eg. [Oracle VM VirtualBox](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
-This project has been developed on Ubuntu 16.04 desktop version of Linux OS using command line.
+This project has been developed on Ubuntu 16.04 desktop version of Linux OS using the command line.

 2. [ROS](http://wiki.ros.org/kinetic/Installation) kinetic version.